NuoLeiNYU/NuoLeiNYU/README.md

 ### 👋 Hi there

-I'm Nuo Lei (/nuə/ /leɪ/), a current **Data Science** graduate student at New York University.
+I'm Nuo Lei (/nuə/ /leɪ/), a current **Data Science** graduate student at [NYU Center for Data Science](https://cds.nyu.edu/).
 Looking forward to doing interesting things with data science skills!

 <!--
 I love the satisfaction of delivering meaningful **insights** from real-world data👨‍💻.
 And I also enjoy the beauty of concise but informative **data visualization**📈.